Europe commercial cultivar for large fresh fruit production

 Thorny bramble with high productivity, small juicy fruit and harvest period from mid-August until the autumn frosts

 Agawam cultivar is known from the end of XIX century, was found growing in a pasture in Massachusetts.
 In 1889 the American Pomological Society added the variety to its fruit catalog list.
 Agawam is still widely grown but it is not commercial variety.

 Bushes are medium in size and vigor, have numerous green (changing to dark reddish brown) canes with small thorns.
 The leaves heavily tinged with red late in the season.
 Root suckers are aggressively grow at the significant distance from bush,... read more

-Bramble Amara (also known as HFM-2) is thornless primocane-fruiting variety from South America, Chile.
-This cultivar was breed by Chilean inventors Maria Pilar Banados Ortiz and Alejandra Andrea Salgado Rojas collaboratively with John R. Clark from Arkansas University, United States.
+Blackberry Amara (also known as HFM-2) is thornless primocane-fruiting variety from South America, Chile.
+This cultivar was bred by Chilean inventors Maria Pilar Banados Ortiz and Alejandra Andrea Salgado Rojas collaboratively with John R. Clark from Arkansas University, United States.
 The maternal parent of Amara is Black Magic (APF-77) variety.
 Amara blackberry was first selected in December 2008 in the variety garden at Nogales, Fifth Region of Valparaiso, Chile.

-Plants of Amara bramble have... read more
+Plants of Amara have good... read more

 This blackberry and raspberry hybrid with very flavorful fruits is more productive than Tayberry and Loganberry

 Anastasia Wyeberry (group of weyberries) is a cross between eastern and western American wild blackberries with red raspberry hybrids and native species.